dominickjay/dominickjay.com/src/writing/page-turners-june.md

 ---
-title: 'May Page Turners'
+title: 'June Page Turners'
-description: "A collection of articles I've read over May 2024, with the intention of posting monthly"
+description: "A collection of articles I've read over June 2024, with the intention of posting monthly"
-intro: "A collection of articles I've read over May 2024, with the intention of posting monthly"
+intro: "A collection of articles I've read over June 2024, with the intention of posting monthly"
 date: 2024-05-25
 tags:
   - page turners